Germany Work Visa Requirements for Indians in 2026: Updated Eligibility & Application Process

 Is IELTS a Requirement for a German Work Visa?

-The good news is IELTS is not required to qualify for a German work visa.
+The good news is that IELTS is not required to qualify for a German work visa.
 The English language requirements are dependent on the type of job you are applying for.
 If the job is for a position that involves travelling around the world, then a certain level of English proficiency is required.

 Read More: Benefits of Studying in Germany for Indian Students